Jan 14, 2021

 The router connects the larger network beyond the attached equipment to this local network by translating between the two networks.
 This provides added security because equipment on the larger network can reach equipment on the router’s local network only if the router is configured to allow it.

 In addition, the attached equipment is issued addresses in a separate range which further protects them from potential threats that originate on the larger, outside network.
 Routers support complicated configurations and offer one more method of allowing administrators to log in to them for the purpose of examining and changing their configurations.
+A gateway (in network terms) is a router that provides access for IP packets into and/or out of the local network.

 Which is Right For You?